Blog : Nakhon Ratchasima

 bmh12

-An amalgam of the traditional and the modern, the two-story, cube-shaped home was built fast thanks to advancements in metal tech industries.
-Metal became the primary building materials for two reasons – cut down construction time, and in turn reduce any effects on the environment.
+An interesting amalgam of the traditional and the modern, the two-story home was built fast thanks to advancements in metal tech industries.
+Metal became the primary building materials for two reasons – shorten construction time, and in turn avoid any negative impacts on the environment.

 bmh04